Sibongumenzi-Nkosi/Sibongumenzi-Nkosi/README.md

 ---

-### 2️⃣ End-to-End Sales And Revenue Customer Analytics Dashboard
+### 2️⃣ Sales And Revenue Customer Analytics Dashboard

 **Goal:** Build an analytical reporting system for sales performance and customer behavior.